sfeuerriegel/mllang/R/README.md

 file_error <- system.file("XML", "iris_error.xml", package = "mlLang")
 checkSchema(file_error) # should give a warning
 #> Mode file does not satisfy XML schema:
-#> * Error in line  7 :  Element 'Datadescription': This element is not expected.
-Expected is one of ( DataDescription, Evaluation, Preprocessing, MlAlgorithm ).
+#> * Error in line  25 :  Element 'test': This element is not expected.
+Expected is one of ( predictedVariable, MissingValueHandling ).
 #>
 #> [1] FALSE
 ```